Planning for the holidays during or after a divorce

 Undoubtedly, you are also facing many emotions right now.
 Accepting that the change is happening and creating new traditions is a way to help you stay positive for your children.

 If you have any questions about your visitation and custody schedules, an experienced family lawyer can help you review your court orders and negotiate with the other parent.
+Our attorneys can assist with any legal needs that may arise from a divorce, including divorce litigation itself, asset division, and name changes.
+Contact our attorneys today for legal aid.

 Since 1980 the AV-rated law firm of Hale Ball has served the legal needs of individuals and businesses.
 Our team of attorneys include lawyers named to Super Lawyer and Rising Star lists, as well as attorneys with advanced legal degrees, specialty certifications and lawyers who teach their areas of practice to other lawyers.